Water-Melon/Melon/docs/book/en/quickstart.md

     mln_event_timer_set(ev, 1000, data, print_handler);
 }
 ```

+Among them, `mln_framework_init` is the initialization function of the Melon library, and the function parameter is a structure, which is used to pass in `program parameters`, `global variable initialization function` and `worker process processing function`.

 In this example, we add handlers for `global_init` and `worker_process`. `global_init` is used to initialize a global character array `text`.
 And `worker_process` is the processing function of the child process (or called the worker process).
 In the worker process processing function, we use the timer function of the Melon event module to call the `print_handler` function every 1 second (1000 milliseconds) to log the contents of the character array `text`.